domidt/CDA/README.md

 ### Final results page
+In the end of the very last round, participants see a summary of their payoff.
+The final payoff is a random draw of the previous period payoffs defined in the function **calc_final_profit()**.

+### Admin report
+I implemented a [customised admin report](https://otree.readthedocs.io/en/latest/admin.html#customizing-the-admin-interface-admin-reports) that

 ## Data download
-I implemented data download of limit orders, transactions, and order, as like as recordings on the bid-ask spread and a general protocol in line with [ExtraModel](https://otree.readthedocs.io/en/latest/misc/advanced.html#extramodel).
+I implemented data download of limit orders, transactions, and all kind of orders, as I implemented the download of recordings of the bid-ask spread and a general protocol in line with [ExtraModel](https://otree.readthedocs.io/en/latest/misc/advanced.html#extramodel).

-Several adaption options are implemented.
-For example in the file ``settings.py`` in ``SESSION_CONFIGS`` you can easily change the duration of a market, whether trader types are randomised between periods, the number of active/inactive as well as the number of informed/uninformed traders.
-These settings can also be changed ad-hoc in class when creating a session.
+Especially for the applications with multiple assets, I register entries as stings in JSON format, i.e., {assetID: entry}.
+These variables may need some attention to decode.
+Currently, I use the package [jsonlite](https://cran.r-project.org/web/packages/jsonlite/index.html).

 Furthermore, in file ``__init__.py`` you can specify the names of the assets, in the n-assets app via the list ``ASSET_NAMES``.
-The constants in ``__init__.py`` do also include the limits of the random variables which determine the asset and cash endowment at the beginning of the period and constants include the number of decimals and whether short selling and buys on margin are allowed.

 Disclaimer: The code is provided for educational and academic purposes and you agree that you use such code entirely at your own risk.

-- *<a id="Chen2016" href=https://doi.org/10.1016/j.jbef.2015.12.001" >Chen, Daniel L., Martin Schonger, Chris Wickens</a>*.
+- *<a id="Chen2016" href="https://doi.org/10.1016/j.jbef.2015.12.001"> Chen, Daniel L., Martin Schonger, Chris Wickens</a>*.
 2016. **oTree—An open-source platform for laboratory, online, and field experiments**. *Journal of Behavioral and Experimental Finance* 9 88-97.
 [![DOI:10.1016/j.jbef.2015.12.001](https://zenodo.org/badge/DOI/10.1016/j.jbef.2015.12.001.svg)](https://doi.org/10.1016/j.jbef.2015.12.001)

 - *<a id="Merl2023" href="https://doi.org/10.1016/j.finmar.2023.100839"> Merl, Robert, Stefan Palan, Dominik Schmidt, Thomas Stöckl</a>*.
 2023. **Insider trading legislation and trader migration**. *Journal of Financial Markets* 66.